 Mask leak can be caused by a number of factors.
 If you experience any air leaking after consulting the User Instructions, try lifting the seal off your face and repositioning it again.
 Overtightening the mask can also result in more leaks, so make sure the mask is not too tight on your face.
-Cleaning your mask may help to also maintain mask fit and prevent materials from breaking down as quickly.
+Cleaning your mask may also help to maintain mask fit and prevent rapid breakdown of mask materials - consult the User Instructions for further advice on fitting and cleaning.